Tools & Resources

 Professional student and staff photographs, videos, and interviews may only be conducted with permission and at the discretion of the Communications & Marketing Department.

-All students photographed, filmed, or interviewed must have media releases on file.
+All students and youth photographed, filmed, or interviewed must have media releases on file.

 The approach to photography should mirror the brand voice showing photos that capture: Empowerment and Independence, Inclusivity, Focus and a Drive for Excellence, Teamwork, Community, and Trust.